what to pack for Belgium

 • 3.
 Virtual Private Network (VPN)

 Once you realize what a VPN can do for you, you’ll never want to be without it.
 A VPN (virtual private network) keeps your personal information like passwords on your electronic devices private from potential hackers.
-When you connect to public wifi at restaurants, hotels, or airports, your private information is unprotected.
+When you connect to public Wi-Fi at restaurants, hotels, or airports, your private information is unprotected.
 Having a VPN allows you to use these public networks without fear of having your information stolen.
+It also minimizes the location-based censorship so that you can utilize the same websites you would back home.

 • 4.
 Cooling Towels